The Supernaturals: Career

-The band left Food/EMI Records in Autumn 1999.
-They recorded their third album "What we did last summer" in Glasgow in 2000 and released it on Koch/Universal in May 2002.
+The band left Food/EMI Records in late 1999.
+They recorded their third album What We Did Last Summer in Glasgow in 2000 and released it on Koch/Universal in May 2002.
 Mark Guthrie left the band in December 2000 and Ken McAlpine left the band in July 2001.
 They were replaced by David Mitchell (keyboards) and Paul Malcolm (guitars) with James McColl switching to bass.
 To support the release of the album the band toured around the UK and with The Proclaimers in late 2001 and made several appearances at festivals to support the album.
 The band's first single from the album "Finishing Credits" was on a list of song banned by the BBC in the wake of the 9/11 attacks due to the phrase "It's the end of the world as we know it" featuring in the song.

 The band were nominated for an Ivor Novello Award in 1998 for best contemporary song for "Smile" along with The Verve's "The Drugs Don't Work" and Radiohead's "No Surprises".
 The band won a Tartan Clef award in 1997 as the best new Scottish band.

 Songs are often related to other songs on the same album by a common theme.
 The album It Doesn't Matter Anymore received good reviews (8/10 NME and 4/5 Q) as did the follow-up A Tune a Day (7/10 NME and 4/5 Q).